canro91/canro91.github.io/_posts/2020-09-30-FormatSQL.md

 {% include image.html name="PoorManTSQL.PNG" caption="Sample query formatted by Poor Man's T-SQL inside Notepad++" alt="Sample query formatted by Poor Man's T-SQL inside Notepad++" width="700px" %}

 It doesn't make function names uppercase.
 Notice the functions `len` and `count`.

 Also, it indents `AND` clauses in the `WHERE` clause.
+I want them right-aligned to the previous `WHERE`.
 But, it's a good starting point.

 Sometimes, it needs a bit of help if the query has single-line comments in it with `--`.

-By the way, it's better to use `/* */` for single-line comments inside our queries.
+By the way, it's better to use `/* */` for single-line comments inside our queries and store procedures.
+This makes formatting easier when you copy queries or statements from plan cache.

 ### ApexSQL Refactor